Leandro Álvarez

 Leandro Miguel Álvarez (born 4 June 1981) is an Argentine footballer.

 Club career

 Álvarez previously played for San Lorenzo, Tiro Federal and Talleres de Córdoba in the Primera División de Argentina.

-Olympiakos Volou 1937 F.C.
+Olympiacos Volos

-In 2008, he moved to Olympiakos Volou 1937 F.C.
-In 2010–2011 season he helped his team to qualify for the Europa League for the first time in their history and finish fifth in their league.
+In 2008, he moved to Olympiacos Volos In 2010–2011 season he helped his team to qualify for the Europa League for the first time in their history and finish fifth in their league.
 He completed this season having made 31 appearances but he did not manage to score any goal in the league.
-In summer 2011 he was released, because Olympiakos Volou was relegated to Delta Ethniki for their involvement in the match fixing scandal.
+In summer 2011 he was released, because Olympiacos Volos were relegated to Delta Ethniki for their involvement in the match fixing scandal.

-Asteras Tripolis F.C.
+Asteras Tripolis

-Later, he moved to Asteras Tripolis F.C.
-He made his debut against Olympiakos F.C. in a 2–0 home win.
-The next season, he scored his first goal against AEK Athens F.C. in a 1–0 away win.
+Later, he moved to Asteras Tripolis He made his debut against Olympiacos in a 2–0 home win.
+The next season, he scored his first goal against AEK Athens in a 1–0 away win.